 The downlink radio link quality of the primary cell shall be monitored by the UE for the purpose of indicating out-of-sync/in-sync status to higher layers.

-If the UE is configured with a SCG [11] and the parameter rlf-TimersAndConstantsSCG is provided by the higher layers and is not set to release, the downlink radio link quality of the PSCell [11] of the SCG shall be monitored by the UE for the purpose of indicating out-of-sync/in-sync status to higher layers.
+If the UE is configured with a SCG (see MFA TS 36.331 [11]) and the parameter rlf-TimersAndConstantsSCG is provided by the higher layers and is not set to release, the downlink radio link quality of the PSCell (see MFA TS 36.331 [11]) of the SCG shall be monitored by the UE for the purpose of indicating out-of-sync/in-sync status to higher layers.

-In non-DRX mode operation, the physical layer in the UE shall every radio frame assess the radio link quality, evaluated over the previous time period defined in [10], against thresholds (Qout and Qin) defined by relevant tests in [10].
+In non-DRX mode operation, the physical layer in the UE shall every radio frame assess the radio link quality, evaluated over the previous time period defined in MFA TS 36.133 [10], against thresholds (Qout and Qin) defined by relevant tests in MFA TS 36.133 [10].

+In non-DRX mode operation, the physical layer in the MulteFire UE shall periodically assess the radio link quality, evaluated over the previous period defined in MFA TS 36.133 [10], against thresholds (Qout and Qin) defined by relevant tests in MFA TS 36.133 [10].

+- The Qout assessment interval equals the serving cell DMTC period.

+- The Qin assessment interval equals 40 ms.

-[10]In DRX mode operation, the physical layer in the UE shall at least once every DRX period assess the radio link quality, evaluated over the previous period defined in [10], against thresholds (Qout and Qin) defined by relevant tests in [10].
+In DRX mode operation, the physical layer in the UE shall at least once every DRX period assess the radio link quality, evaluated over the previous period defined in MFA TS 36.133 [10], against thresholds (Qout and Qin) defined by relevant tests in MFA TS 36.133 [10].

 If higher-layer signalling indicates certain subframes for restricted radio link monitoring, the radio link quality shall not be monitored in any subframe other than those indicated.

-The physical layer in the UE shall in radio frames where the radio link quality is assessed indicate out-of-sync to higher layers when the radio link quality is worse than the threshold Qout.
+The physical layer in the non-MF UE shall in radio frames where the radio link quality is assessed indicate out-of-sync to higher layers when the radio link quality is worse than the threshold Qout.
 When the radio link quality is better than the threshold Qin, the physical layer in the UE shall in radio frames where the radio link quality is assessed indicate in-sync to higher layers.

+The physical layer in the MF UE shall in the Qout assessment interval where the radio link quality is assessed indicate out-of-sync to higher layers when the radio link quality is worse than the threshold Qout.
+When the radio link quality is better than the threshold Qin, the physical layer in the MF UE shall in the Qin assessment interval where the radio link quality is assessed indicate in-sync to higher layers.

 4.2.2 Inter-cell synchronization

 No functionality is specified in this subclause in this release.